Psychological self-help books versus face-to-face therapy

 In an ideal world it wouldn't be an 'either-or' choice between books and therapy.
 There would be 'both-and' availability for all.

 I think there is a very valid place for self-help guides, apps and courses that teach people helpful techniques, or offer them some psychoeducation that might help them feel less alone, more validated and have a better understanding of themselves.
-Some people might not be ready or able – for various reasons – to come for face to face counselling.
+There are many reasons why some people might not be ready or able to come for face-to-face counselling.

-But what I, and many, many relational therapists offer is much more than “do this and you’ll feel better”.
+But what I, and many relational therapists offer is much more than “some people need to do this and they’ll feel better”.
+We'll address your specific, unique experiences and situation.